In a nutshell

 - Attention to detail is vital, especially when structuring assets for high net worth individuals (HNWIs).
 “It's important that you understand the law; it's technical, complex and it can get pretty complicated,” Harrington points out.

 - An interest in tax and a good feel for numbers is a must.
 McCaffrey says: “The ability to deal with numbers is important.
-You don't have to be a maths wizard, but you can't be afraid of spreadsheets.”
+You don't have to be a math wizard, but you can't be afraid of spreadsheets.”
 Often clients will have business interests that need to be factored in, but the more complex sums are usually sent to the firm's corporate tax teams to figure out.

 - “The global nature of wealth certainly has an impact on the practice,” says Amy Heller of Skadden.
 “It's increasingly common for wealthy families to have family members and assets in multiple jurisdictions, so it's important to have – at the very least – an awareness of other countries' laws and a sensitivity to other cultures.”

 - The changing nature of the law means that lawyers must remain flexible in their drafting of wills, trusts and other documents; they require many additional clauses to ensure their smooth adaptation to shifting regulations.

-- According to a report by economist Edward N. Wolff, the top 0.1% of families in the US own more wealth than the bottom 90% combined – signaling levels of wealth inequality not witnessed since the Great Depression.
-On a global level, a 2016 Oxfam report found that just 62 people own as much as 50% of the world's population combined does.
+- In a 2019 article by Berkeley economist Gabriel Zucman, a summary of current research showed that the top 1% of families in the US own 40% of the total household wealth – signaling levels of wealth inequality not witnessed since the Great Depression.
+It also means the US is the second worst country in the world for wealth inequality, behind Russia.
+On a global level, a 2019 Oxfam report (which some economists challenged) found that the wealthiest 26 people had the same net worth as that of the bottom 50% of the world's population.
 All of this, Carol Harrington believes, means that “there is a lot of work to do.
 In the next ten to 20 years there is going to be the greatest transfer of wealth in the history of the world.”

 Basil Zirinis' advice for aspiring wealth management lawyers: